Mark Degli Antoni

 Antoni collaborated with his former Soul Coughing bandmate Sebastian Steinberg as part of the backing band on Miho Hatori's 2005 album Ecdysis.
 He has toured with Low, John Scofield, and David Byrne on the Songs of David Byrne and Brian Eno Tour.

+In 2024, Antoni rejoined Soul Coughing for a reunion tour, including an appearance on Jimmy Kimmel Live!.